sidd130/aws-repo/terraform/jenkins-asg/jenkins_setup_creation.md

 ---

 Encapsulate commands in the user data with `set +x` and `set -x`, where the commands are using the env var `JENKINS_KEYSTORE_PWD`, except while unsetting the env var.

+---

+Analyze the directory `terraform/jenkins-asg` in the repo `aws-repo` and perform the following tasks:
+- Instead of creating just the EC2 instance, create an ASG having min,max,desired as 1,1,1.
+The launch template should have the same configuration as the present EC2 instance, and the EC2 should continue to be spun up in the private subnet.

+---

+The ASG lifecycle hook cannot directly trigger a Lambda.
+Refer to <a href=https://docs.aws.amazon.com/autoscaling/ec2/userguide/tutorial-lifecycle-hook-lambda.html>lifecycle hook tutorial</a>. and make additional changes.